 Despite a handful of teams thinking they had a shot, it was the Heat, who already had Wade and had just snagged Bosh, that James chose for the next chapter in his career.
 Nike immortalized that decision with a colorway of the LeBron 8 that perfectly summed up the excesses of Miami, inspired by the Miami Vice logo.

-The right model.
+It was the right model.
 The right colorway.
 The right player.
 The right circumstances.
-A lot of different factors went into the success of the “South Beach” Air Max LeBron 8.
-And thanks to those factors, a shoe that wasn’t even all that limited ended up fetching four-figures on the resellers market.
+A lot of different factors went into the success of the “South Beach” LeBron 8.
+And thanks to those factors, a shoe that wasn’t even all that limited ended up fetching four-figures on the resale market.

-It’s only natural that brands would want to capitalize on the success of that instantly recognizable colorway.
-But, as we’ve seen many times, lightning doesn’t necessarily strike 10 times.
-And rather than being a cool alternative to a classic colorway, they come across as copies, and reminders of what a great moment the original was.
+It was only natural that brands would want to capitalize on the success of that instantly recognizable colorway.
+But, as we’ve seen many times, lightning doesn’t necessarily strike ten times.
+And rather than being a cool alternative to an instant-classic colorway, the shoes wearing similar colorways came across as copycats more than proper tributes.

-Many tales have been told as to why these repeated “South Beach” colorways aren’t really “South Beach” colorways, but the fact is, the likelihood of other stories coinciding with teal and pink kicks is minimal had the original LeBron 8 never existed.
-So let's take a look at some of the most blatent copies, as we list the 10 worst examples below.
+Many tales have been told as to why these repeated “South Beach” colorways aren’t really “South Beach” colorways, but the fact is, the likelihood of other stories coinciding with teal and pink kicks is minimal, had the original LeBron 8 never existed.

 adidas D Rose 4